 No expired food

 I can’t always read expiration dates very well, so I often buy food that expires quickly by mistake.
-All of the food that has been delivered to me by AmazonFresh has been well within its expiration date.
+All of the food from AmazonFresh has been well within its expiration date.
 Cold food arrives cold, no issues with thawing while they are in the coolers.

 Nothing gets crushed

-In my rush to pack groceries at the store, I’ve often squished food, and one time managed to explode coconut water all over my other items.
+In my rush to pack groceries at the store, I’ve often squished food,.
+I’ve even managed to explode coconut water all over my other items.
 Everything is packed in the coolers carefully, and they use extra coolers if needed to keep food that is easily crushed separate.
 In my order today, I received three coolers, with one cooler dedicated to coconut water and juice boxes that could be crushed under the weight of other items.

 No getting lost in the store

-My friend and I were at the store when we realized we had to find something in another aisle, and we didn’t communicate which aisle we thought it was.
-Next thing we knew, we were far apart and I couldn’t find them, and I also couldn’t find the item we were looking for to begin with.
-After that experience, my friend found a complimentary balloon and tied it to my wrist so I could be found easily.
+My friend and I were at the store when we realized we had to find something in another aisle.
+For some reason, we didn’t communicate which aisle we thought it was.
+Next thing we knew, we were far apart and I couldn’t find them.
+As a bonus, I also couldn’t find the item we were looking for to begin with.
+After that experience, my friend found a balloon and tied it to my wrist so they could see me over the aisles.

 With AmazonFresh, there is no store to get lost in, as everything is online.
 Everything is organized easily by category, and users can search for items easily using the search bar.
 I was able to find most of the brands I enjoy, while trying new things at the same time.
 Some people have complained about the limited section, but I’ve never had a problem with it.

 Since I have limited peripheral vision, the amount of times I’ve run feet over with shopping carts is very high.
 So is the number of times I’ve crashed the cart into edges of the aisle.
 For people with chronic illness, AmazonFresh can allow them to shop safely from home and not have to worry about navigating a store.